 A few other things noted in the article have changed, too.
 For instance, the “Eureka air conditioning system” was a luxury feature at the time, but was nothing like a modern central air conditioning system you’d find today.
 It was really more like an air filtration system than a central air conditioner.
 Another innovative feature included in this 1935 home was the kitchen ventilation system: “Drawing smoke and cooking odors through a grill opening in the ceiling directly over the range, it expels them to the outside through a duct running between joists in the ceiling with a motor driven fan furnishing the air circulation.
 A simple turn of the control mechanism opens or shuts this vent, keeping out cold air when note in use.”
 Amazing how we don’t think anything of such standard features today, but eighty years ago this was a revolutionary wonder!

-The last thing of note is the reference to the 1935 landscaping by Morten Arneson, “who in past several years has become very popular with this work among Country Club residents”.
-Mr. Arneson was a Norwegian transplant who ran a large and successful landscape and nursery business in the Twin Cities for years.
-For those familiar with Edina parks, the Arneson Acres park on West 70th Street was originally Mr. Arneson’s commercial tree nursery.
-Morten Arneson donated his then current home along with 13.2 acres of beautiful greenspace to the City of Edina in the late 1970s.
+The last thing to note about Edina Country Club District homes history is the landscaping reference.
+This reference mentions Morten Arneson, who had “become very popular with this work among Country Club residents.”
+Arneson was a Norwegian transplant who ran a large and successful Twin Cities landscape and nursery business.
+For those familiar with Edina parks, Arneson Acres Park was originally his commercial tree nursery.
+Morten Arneson donated his then current home and 13.2 acres of greenspace to Edina in the late 1970s.
 Currently the park and property is home to the Edina Historical Society, the Edina Museum, and the City of Edina greenhouse.
-If you liked this article, be sure to check out the History of Edina Country Club Vol I.
+If you liked this article, be sure to check our more about Edina Country Club District homes history.
+And don’t miss the History of Edina Country Club Vol I.

 About the Author: Bob Moore is a current resident living in the Cornelia neighborhood.
 His family has lived in Edina since 1925.